KiandaBPM/docs/content/docs/low-code/_index.md

 ### Handlebars ![Handlebars](/images/handlebars.png)

 Ember.js uses the **Handlebars templating library** to build the user interface for applications.
 Handlebars uses a template and an input object to **dynamically generate HTML** or other text formats.
 Handlebars also **includes built-in helper** functions and allows you to **build your own custom helper** functions.
-See [Templating basics](/docs/low-code/templating-basics/) for more information.
+To read more about Handlebars go to https://handlebarsjs.com/guide/  and also [Templating basics](/docs/low-code/templating-basics/) for more information.